julievrnt/easi-gui/docs/source/filters.rst

 .. figure:: fig/filters/groupfilter.png
   :alt: GroupFilter

-  This Group Filter node accepts the nodes that belong to the groups 1, 2 and 3.
+  This **Group Filter** node accepts the nodes that belong to the groups 1, 2 and 3.

-The group values need to be written in the spin boxes of the Group Filter node.
+The group values need to be written in the boxes of the **Group Filter** node.

 The + button adds new group rows to the map, while the - button removes the group of the button's row.

 Switch Node
 -----------

 This node implements `Switch <https://easyinit.readthedocs.io/en/latest/filters.html#switch>`_ of easi.
-It can be used to use select a component based on the requested parameters.
+It can be used to select a component based on the requested parameters.

 .. figure:: fig/filters/switch.png
   :alt: Switch

-  This Switch node separates the output parameters lambda, mu and rho, according to how they are computed. lambda and mu are determined using a Constant Map node and have respectively the values 1 and 2, while rho is defined via an affine map and has the value :math:`x-y+1`.
+  This **Switch** node separates the output parameters lambda, mu and rho, according to how they are computed. lambda and mu are determined using a **Constant Map** node and have respectively the values 1 and 2, while rho is defined via an affine map and has the value :math:`x-y+1`.

-A Switch node always has at least one Switch Component node, in which the parameters need to be manually added.
+A **Switch** node always has at least one **Switch Component** node, in which the parameters need to be manually added.
 The + button adds new parameter rows to the map, while the - button removes the parameter of the button's row.
-As for normal components, Switch Component nodes can be further added by clicking on the "Add" button of the Switch node, while the "Delete" button removes the last Switch Component.
+As for normal components, **Switch Component** nodes can be further added by clicking on the "Add" button of the **Switch** node, while the "Delete" button removes the last **Switch Component** node.